Monday, December 30, 2013

 The farewell

-In Cuba the situation has reached a limit that, as my mother says, people have lost their love for life and the respect for the death.
-Starting with the bureaucratic system in which we live; a funeral in Cuba is the most depressing thing.
-To start with, you only have 24 hours to gather the family, have funeral and bury the dead.
+In Cuba, the situation has reached a limit where, as my mother says, people have lost their love for life and their respect for death.
+To start with, the bureaucratic system we live in makes a funeral in Cuba the most depressing thing imaginable.
+You only have 24 hours to gather the family, hold a funeral, and bury the deceased.

-After what experience you can imagine I don't do very well in funerals.
-But when it comes to accompany a friend on his lost, what can we do.
-To my surprise the first service I attended in the U.S. was in a church.
-The family put photos of their mother at different stages of her life at the entrance, all the shots were beautiful, they had a guest book in which all the visitor signed and an album with photos of her last birthday party.
-From the hallway I could hear the piano.
-In the center of the church the coffin looked like a music box, with a beautiful bouquet of white lilies above.
+After that experience, you can imagine that I don't do very well at funerals.
+But when it comes to accompanying a friend in their loss, what can we do?
+To my surprise, the first service I attended in the U.S. was in a church.
+The family placed photos of their mother at different stages of her life at the entrance; all the shots were beautiful.
+They had a guestbook for visitors to sign and an album filled with photos from her last birthday party.
+From the hallway, I could hear the piano.
+In the center of the church, the coffin looked like a music box, with a beautiful bouquet of white lilies above.
 The place could not have been more welcoming.

-When the service began, I can swear that I felt I was in a Hollywood set, because I had only seen something so special and perfect in a romantic comedy.
-The family came by with the singing of the choir, to which I joined humming because I did not know the lyrics.
-After the first sermon the pastor gave, came a chorus of bells.
-I closed my eyes and in my mind I saw butterflies flying, all was peace in the garden where the tinkling of bells were produced by millions of colorful wings.
-Then it followed a prayer, which if I remember correctly, it was 1 Corinthians 13, one of my favorite bible verses .
+When the service began, I swear I felt like I was on a Hollywood set; I had only ever seen something so special and perfect in a romantic comedy.
+The family walked in to the singing of the choir, and I joined in, humming because I didn't know the lyrics.
+After the pastor’s first sermon, a chorus of bells rang out.
+I closed my eyes and saw butterflies in my mind; everything was peaceful, like a garden where the tinkling bells were produced by the flutter of millions of colorful wings.
+Then followed a prayer—if I remember correctly, 1 Corinthians 13, one of my favorite Bible verses.

-The nicest thing about this funeral; I would name it different, because neither “service” is a proper name; was to see a whole family together, diversity filled the view.
-Children, spouses, grandchildren and great grandchildren.
-Their outfits could not be more elegant or show more respect, it reminded me of another of those films that I watched many times because I was so impressed by it: “La Bella mafia”.
-But in this case there was no Mafia, it was just the time, the memories and a beloved mother.
-They prepared everything in great detail, the music that she preferred, talked about all the wonderful things she planted within them.
-They said thank you, Mom.
-And they sang in chorus, accompanied by a violin.
-There were tears and laughter.
-And the final words of the pastor were very honest and simple for those, like me, who have not had the opportunity to meet the person we were saying goodbye .
+The nicest thing about this funeral—I would name it something else, because "service" doesn't feel like the right word—was seeing the whole family together.
+Diversity filled the room: children, spouses, grandchildren, and great-grandchildren.
+Their outfits couldn't have been more elegant or respectful.
+It reminded me of one of those films I watched many times because I was so impressed by it: The Godfather.
+But in this case, there was no Mafia; it was just time, memories, and a beloved mother.
+They prepared everything in great detail: the music she preferred, stories about all the wonderful things she planted within them.
+They said, "Thank you, Mom," and sang in chorus, accompanied by a violin.
+There were tears and laughter, and the pastor's final words were honest and simple—even for those like me who hadn't had the opportunity to meet the person we were saying goodbye to.

-Each of the children took a white lily, and walked behind the two men who carried the coffin in solemn step.
-The guests follow.
-The line of cars was formed, police stopped traffic and all arrived together to the cemetery, where there was a tent and chairs on a green carpet .
-A short prayer, the lilies were deposited on casket, there were hugs and tears.
-Then we could talk to the family, tell them how nice was their mother's farewell.
-They were to gather together and celebrate the life of his mother.
-We walk to our car with other friends after we saw the family depart.
-That night I cheer for my lost friends and family in Cuba with a martini and tears of great relief.
+Each of the children took a white lily and walked behind the pallbearers.
+The guests followed.
+A line of cars formed, police stopped traffic, and we all arrived together at the cemetery, where there was a tent and chairs set out on a green carpet.
+After a short prayer, the lilies were placed on the casket, and there were hugs and tears.
+We were able to talk to the family and tell them how beautiful their mother's farewell was.
+They gathered together to celebrate her life.
+We walked to our car with other friends after watching the family depart.
+That night, I toasted to my lost friends and family in Cuba with a martini and tears of great relief.

 AnechyNotes